rbuchs/opinion-formation/media/README.md

 # Graphs, Videos and Images Folder

-Graphs, videos and images produced with the simulations.
+Graphs and images produced with the simulations.